richmahn/en_tn/mrk/14/intro.md

 #### Structure and format ####

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent the lines of 14:27, 62, which are quotations from the Old Testament.
+Some translations set apart quotations of the Old Testament by indenting them.
+The ULB and other English translations indent the words in 14:27, 62 that are quoted from the Old Testament.

 #### Special concepts in this chapter ####